callumreillyy/pynbody-demo/README.md

 ## Usage

 In `/demos` run any of the python scripts from the command line and follow the prompts.
-Open the code in and IDE and make some visualisations, create profiles, try a new halo etc.
+Open the code in an IDE and make some visualisations, create profiles, try a new halo etc.